 - people with diabetes

-- people with underactive thyroid gland (hypothyroid)
+- people with an underactive thyroid gland, or hypothyroidism

 - people with inflammatory disorders

-- people with immunodeficiency
+- people with a weakened immune system

 - people working in wet conditions

 - pregnant women

 Certain medications may also increase the risk for this type of fungal infection.
 Topical corticosteroid medications are the most problematic, but birth control pills and antibiotics are other possible causes.
 If you take these types of medications, you should monitor your skin regularly for signs of candida infection.